Reviews You Can Rely On

 Power

 In the US, electric bikes fall into three classes.
 In all three classes, the motor size is limited to 750W.
 Class 1 e-bikes have pedal assist only and are limited to a top speed of 20 mph.
-Class 2 electric bikes have a throttle as well as pedal assist, and both are limited to 20 mph.
-Class 3 models also have a throttle and pedal-assist, but the throttle stays limited to 20 mph while the pedal-assist tops out at 28 mph.
+Class 2 electric bikes have a throttle and pedal assist, both limited to 20 mph.
+Class 3 ebikes also have a throttle and pedal-assist, but the throttle stays limited to 20 mph while the pedal-assist tops out at 28 mph.
 The speed limits of many electric bikes can be adjusted so they can be used in Class 2 or Class 3 configurations, and often, the throttle can be disconnected to configure it as a Class 1.

 Be sure to check local and regional regulations regarding the use of the different classes of electric bikes where you live and ride.

-We have a varied selection of test bikes encompassing all three e-bike classes with different motor sizes and power ratings.
+We have various test bikes encompassing all three e-bike classes with different motor sizes and power ratings.
 The power output of a bike is determined mainly by the size or wattage of its motor.
 Larger motors produce more torque and power.
-Additionally, the battery's voltage plays a crucial role in how much power the motor can generate.
+Additionally, the battery's voltage determines how much power the motor can generate.
 Our assessment of power is based on several tests that we conduct to analyze the throttle and pedal assistance.
-We compare the acceleration, range of pedal assistance, quality of output, and uphill speed and retention over time of each bike in addition to their top speed.
+We compare the acceleration, range of pedal-assistance, quality of output, and uphill speed and retention over time of each bike in addition to their top speed.

-The Ride1Up Cafe Cruiser has a powerful 750W motor.
+The Lectric ONE has a powerful 750W motor.
 This bike was quick off the line using the throttle or pedal assist, and it held power impressively well while going up gradual hills during our throttle-only range testing.
-This fast-moving bike comes in Class 3 settings, and it had absolutely no problem ripping along at 28 mph while using pedal assist.
-The Ride1Up 700-Series and Specialized Haul ST also boast strong 750W geared hub motors.
-These bikes are quick to accelerate using the throttle and maintain their speed impressively well.
+This fast-moving bike comes in Class 3 settings, and it had no problem ripping along at 28 mph while using pedal assist.
+The Lectric ONE also boasts a strong 750W geared hub motor.
+The ONE quickly accelerates using the throttle and maintains its speed impressively well.
 It's generally quite easy to achieve the top pedal-assisted speed of 28 mph.
 These bikes are fast, but you also don't have to ride them or any of the Class 3 models at top speed all the time.
-Having multiple levels of pedal assistance allows you to choose just how much help you want getting to the top speed.
+Multiple levels of pedal assistance allow you to choose how much help you want to get to the top speed.
 Too fast?
 You can decrease the top speed through the display or connected app.

-The Class 3 Aventon Level Step-Thru also impressed us with its power and 28 mph top speed.
-While not quite as quick to accelerate using the throttle as the aforementioned models, its 500W (750W peak) motor felt robust, and it had no problem hitting and holding 28 mph on flat ground in its highest pedal assist level.
+The Class 3 Aventon Level 3 also impressed us with its power and 28 mph top speed.
+While not quite as quick to accelerate using the throttle as the models mentioned above, its 500W (890W peak) motor felt robust, and it had no problem hitting and holding 28 mph on flat ground in its highest pedal assist level.
 Likewise, the small but mighty Lectric XP 3.0 surprised us with its power.
-This bike is quick to accelerate using the throttle, and the 500W (1092W peak) motor assists speeds up to 28 mph.
+This bike quickly accelerates using the throttle, and the 500W (1092W peak) motor assists speeds up to 28 mph.

 electric commuter bike - the frame closure mechanism gives the bike a solid feel that never...